anthill/open-moulinette/dashboard/README.md

-# Docker as dev environement
+# Docker as a dev environement

 ```